paradigma-cl/unbreakableID/README.md

-#### 3.4 Domain and subdomain names can be associated to a Stacks and Bitcoin address
+#### 3.4 Domain and subdomain names can be associated with a Stacks and Bitcoin address
 The Stacks blockchain ensures that each node's BNS view is synchronized to all the other nodes in the world, so queries on one node will be the same on other nodes.
 Stacks blockchain nodes allow a name's owner to bind up to 40Kb of off-chain state to their name, which will be replicated to all other Stacks blockchain nodes via a P2P network.

 The biggest consequence for developers is that in BNS, reading name state is fast and cheap but writing name state is slow and expensive.
 This is because registering and modifying names requires one or more transactions to be sent to the underlying blockchain, and BNS nodes will not process them until they are sufficiently confirmed.
 Users and developers need to acquire and spend the requisite cryptocurrency (STX) to send BNS transactions.
 At another level, the different applications could interact among them exchanging information.
-In order to use these capabilities, a set of standard verifiable digital identities should be used integrated into the web to have a secure and private interaction.
+To use these capabilities, a set of standard verifiable digital identities should be used and integrated into the web to have a secure and private interaction.

 #### 3.5 To commit changes in the Blockchain requires the use of a Stacks Wallet Applications
 A request for a transaction or change of state of the Blockchain requires the use of the private key to sign, and funds as gas to materialize the order.
 To improve security, and reduce the risk of losing control of the private key of an account, different methods have been developed, trying to avoid entering it directly to the application.